 Please accept our apologies that this incident occurred.
 We remain fully committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
-We continually evaluate and modify our practices to enhance the security and privacy of such personal information.
+We continually evaluate and modify our practices to enhance the security and privacy of personal information.

-If you have any further questions regarding this incident, please call our toll-free response line at response line is available Monday through Friday, 9:00 a.m. to 9:00 p.m.
-Eastern Time.
+If you have any further questions regarding this incident, please call our toll-free response line at response line is available Monday through Friday, 9:00 AM to 9:00 PM.